 While some might think it’s difficult to quantify the importance of ratings and reviews, the above statistics prove their power.

 There’s a variety of ways that they are useful, both for businesses and their customers.
-And not only are ratings and reviews absolutely necessary to today’s consumers during the purchasing process, companies are missing out on sales, profits, and priceless information without them.
+And not only are ratings and reviews absolutely necessary to today’s consumers during the purchasing process, companies are missing out on sales, profits, and priceless information without them, as our research below shows.